Auto Detailing Glossary – Defining Processes & Terms of Car Care

 Auto Detailing terminology can sometimes be technical, precise, and a lot to process.

-To help consumers, OCDCarCare Los Angeles created an auto detailing glossary to define the most common concepts, words, and procedures most frequently encountered in detailing or car care discussions.
+To help consumers, OCDCarCare Los Angeles created an auto detailing glossary to define the most common auto detailing or car care concepts.

 Afterall, you have a right to know what’s being done or talked about in regard to YOUR vehicle.